SBF’s Side of the Story

 “‘I'm haunted, every day, by what was lost . . .
 It's most of what I think about each day . . .
 I never thought that what I was doing was illegal.
 But I tried to hold myself to a high standard, and I certainly didn't meet that standard’ . . .
 Bankman-Fried said Sunday that ‘of course’ he is remorseful.
 ‘I've heard and seen the despair, frustration and sense of betrayal from thousands of customers; they deserve to be paid in full, at current price,’ he said. . . .
 He added that he ‘felt the pain’ from co-workers as he ‘threw away what they poured their lives into’ and from the charities he supported ‘as their funding turned into nothing but reputational damage. . . .
 I never intended to hurt anyone or take anyone's money.
 But I was the CEO of FTX, I was responsible for what happened to the company, and when you're responsible it doesn't matter why it goes bad.
 I'd give anything to be able to help repair even part of the damage.
 I'm doing what I can from prison, but it's deeply frustrating not to be able to do more,’ he said.”
 (ABC News)

-• It’s true that SBF admitted that “the ethics stuff” was “mostly a front”, although he added that “that's not all of it” and went on to specify that his frustration was with “this dumb game we woke westerners play where we say all the right shiboleths and so everyone likes us” (Vox).
+SBF did say that “the ethics stuff” was “mostly a front”.
+But he added “that's not all of it” and proceeded to clarify that his frustration was with “this dumb game we woke westerners play where we say all the right shiboleths and so everyone likes us” (Vox).
 He later elaborated: “there are a lot of things that I think have really a massive impact on the world.
 And ultimately, that’s what I care about the most. . . .
 Separately from that, there is a bunch of bullshit that regulated companies do to try and look good. . . . if like three different quarterbacks throw a touchdown in the same game for the same team, we will donate two used cars to charity-type campaigns. . . .
 We thought about ourselves as legitimately trying to do good, but we also thought about what we could do to make sure that our image reflected that” (New York Times).
-Fancy cars did not reflect a legitimate desire to do good, so when SBF and Ellison “both got assigned luxury company cars”, they refused them (Ellison trial testimony).
+Luxury cars, for instance, would not have reflected a legitimate desire to do good: "I bought [SBF] a BMW to drive around in and he made me sell it and get him a Corolla" (X).

 Much attention has been given to FTX’s investments in lavish real estate and marketing.
-But one could view the property as simply "sound real-estate investments, and Bankman-Fried needed fitting places to host such figures as Bill Clinton and Tony Blair . . .
-In a widely amplified story, Fox Business reported that Bankman-Fried owned a yacht; the claim was attributed to a local yachtsman, who said he frequently spotted Bankman-Fried at the marina, and Bankman-Fried’s spokesman categorically denied that his client had himself ever ‘owned’ a boat" (New Yorker).
+But one could view the property as simply “sound real-estate investments, and Bankman-Fried needed fitting places to host such figures as Bill Clinton and Tony Blair . . .
+In a widely amplified story, Fox Business reported that Bankman-Fried owned a yacht; the claim was attributed to a local yachtsman, who said he frequently spotted Bankman-Fried at the marina, and Bankman-Fried’s spokesman categorically denied that his client had himself ever ‘owned’ a boat” (New Yorker).
 The defense pointed out that “‘the Bahamas real estate was corporate housing for FTX employees.’
 FTX, he said, was trying to court top professionals who ‘uprooted their lives’ to move there when they could just have easily gone to work at Google or Facebook” (Guardian).
 As for the marketing, “‘When I looked into competitors’ marketing budgets, they appeared to be 100% of the revenue,’ Bankman-Fried says.
 ‘We were spending 10 to 20% on marketing’ . . .
 Multiple crypto companies . . . ran Super Bowl ads” (Bloomberg).
-Far from the jet-setting life of luxury often portrayed, SBF “didn’t drink or party” (TIME), “worked 12 to 22 hours a day, and took one day off every couple of months” (The Verge), and never once set foot on the “semi-private beach” beneath his apartment (Going Infinite).
+Far from the jet-setting life of luxury often portrayed, SBF “didn’t drink or party” (TIME), “worked 12 to 22 hours a day, and took one day off every couple of months” (The Verge), and never set foot on the “semi-private beach” beneath his apartment (Going Infinite).

 SBF’s psychiatrist has reminded the Court that “Sam is on the autism spectrum” and explained that this “impaired his ability to communicate emotions” (George Lerner), a phenomenon known as alexithymia.
 This may explain comments like “There’s a pretty decent argument that my empathy is fake, my feelings are fake, my facial reactions are fake” (The Block).
 If an autistic person regularly feels the need to fake emotion to fit in, that does not mean they are not motivated to help others.

-• “The Bahamas media assembled.
+“The Bahamas media assembled.
 The new prime minister arrived, with an entourage. . . .
 Sam emerged, looking as if he had fallen out of a dumpster: cargo shorts, wrinkled T-shirt, droopy white socks.
 Same guy, thought Ian.
 From the moment he had started on the project and begun to observe Sam from afar, Ian had found the same thought often crossing his mind: how shockingly just like he’d been in high school Sam still was.
 When the oddball in your high school class became one of the richest people in the world, you sort of assume the oddball must have changed.
 Sam hadn’t changed” (Going Infinite).

-• Beyond the issues already discussed, the prosecution’s much-quoted portrayal of FTX as “built on lies” appears to be based largely on: statements about the relationship between FTX and Alameda; SBF’s frequent use of “I don’t recall” under cross-examination; the contrast between SBF’s public and private attitudes to regulators; and a tweet thread made to reassure customers as withdrawals spiked.
+Beyond the issues already discussed, the prosecution’s much-quoted portrayal of FTX as “built on lies” appears to be based largely on: statements about the relationship between FTX and Alameda; SBF’s frequent use of “I don’t recall” under cross-examination; the contrast between SBF’s public and private attitudes to regulators; and a tweet thread made to reassure customers as withdrawals spiked.

 “I don’t recall” was honesty, not evasiveness.
 “I'm somewhat sympathetic to the idea that being in jail made it difficult for Bankman-Fried to properly prepare for cross-examination” (CoinDesk).
 “There were around 10 million documents turned over in discovery, not including the database” (Bloomberg).
 “Bankman-Fried estimated he gave around 50 interviews and didn’t have access to any internal documents.
 He said he didn’t remember every statement he made to journalists” (CNBC).

 SBF’s defense spoke of a “perfect storm” — a hard-to-predict confluence of unfortunate events, starting with the $8 billion fiat error.
 In 2022, the crypto crash combined with Ellison’s failure to hedge meant that “Alameda’s NAV fell from about $40 billion to around $10 billion” (Bloomberg).
 A few months later, Binance allegedly “‘leaked a balance sheet; blogged about it; fed it to Coindesk,’ Bankman-Fried wrote . . .
 The source of the leak has been one of the most-asked questions in crypto. . . .
 Ellison said Zhao’s ‘real aim . . . was to hurt FTX and Alameda’” (Financial Times); within days, “over a 12-hour period or so . . . this led to a roughly 50% crash in Alameda’s assets, and that was the 50% crash that drove its net asset value... to just a little above zero” (Bloomberg).
 Then there’s the aforementioned “criticism over the [bankruptcy] law firm’s role in [FTX’s] rise, collapse and unwinding.
 The firm’s ‘apparent conflicts of interest permeated FTX’s bankruptcy filing and every aspect of the case’” (Financial Times).
-Moreover, “[SBF’s] lawyers have complained that prosecutors worked too closely with FTX's bankruptcy estate, and asked it to hand over only information that would help their case” (Reuters).

 THE BIGGER PICTURE